 Keith Ceely - Preschool

 Mr. Ceely grew up in West LA, attending nearby schools.
-He has a credential in Early Childhood Special Education and a M.A. in Special Education.
-Mr. Ceely began his career at the UCLA Early Intervention Program as an assistant, which inspired him to complete his studies to become a lead teacher.
+He has a credential in Early Childhood Special Education and an M.A. in Special Education.
+Mr. Ceely began his career at the UCLA Early Intervention Program as an assistant, which inspired him to complete his studies to become a Lead Teacher.
 Mr. Ceely enjoys spending time with his wife and two daughters, DJ-ing, skateboarding, watching movies, and practicing Aikido.

 Gisela Gutierrez - Preschool

-Ms. Gutierrez has been teaching Preschool at Richland for over twenty years.
+Ms. Gutierrez has been teaching pre-school at Richland Avenue for over twenty years.